 I flew out of Phnom Penh the next morning.
 It’s actually quite the modern Asian city, with some impressive skyscrapers, a nice airport, and other amenities.

-Siem Reap is a pretty small, sleepy town.
-At night it can get pretty lively thanks to the numerous expats, but for a southeast Asian town, it’s small, clean, and relatively quiet.
+Siem Reap is a small, sleepy town.
+At night it can get lively thanks to the numerous expats, but for a Southeast Asian town, it’s small, clean, and relatively quiet.
 It’s a good base for small day excursions: Angkor Wat around 20km north, fishing villages 30-40km to the south, and a few scattered waterfalls and various attractions.

 Tips On Backpacking Cambodia

-The food is amazing.
-A meal might cost $2-3.
+A meal might cost $2-3 – another example of how travel doesn’t have to be expensive.
 You’ll be amazed.
 It’s a sort of mix between Thai and Vietnamese.
 I wasn’t let down.
 Especially try the fruit shakes, which you can dependably get for 75 cents.
 They’re made fresh on the spot, and you won’t be disappointed.
 During my extended week-long food poisoning recovery, these shakes were about the only thing I could manage.
 I’m really going to miss massive freshly-pulped passion fruit goblets for a dollar.

 Cambodia surprised me in several ways.
 I wasn’t expecting it to be as clean as it was.
 Since I went in the middle of monsoon season, I also expected the weather to be much worse than it was: but in the entire week I was there, it only rained twice (the first time an intense storm that made me glad to be indoors, and the second time a long slow drizzle that made me glad to be on a long bus ride).